The True Identity of Yashar’al

 Binyamin

-Fierce Resistance and Covenant Identity: Jamaican Maroons (Caribbean diaspora)
+Fierce Resistance and Covenant Identity: Jamaican Maroons (Caribbean Diaspora)

 Tribal Identity: Binyamin (Benjamin)